Sign in

 Funding from the Australian Government for students with disability is based on the NCCD.
 NCCD data is also used to inform improvements to students with disability programs.
 The Australian Curriculum, Assessment and Reporting Authority (ACARA) annually publish high-level, de-identified NCCD data.

-NCCD reporting is required under the Australian Education Regulation 2013.
+NCCD reporting is required under the Australian Education Regulations 2023.
 Non-government schools provide NCCD data in August each year.

 Find out more about the NCCD